jojozhuang/jojozhuang.github.io/_posts/2018-05-10-encryption-and-decryption-in-java.md

 Happy work, happy life!
 ```
 ### 3.2 Run Junit
 In the console, you should see the following output.
+The encrypted content is unreadable.
 ```sh
 Original content: Happy work, happy life!